fusionlanguage/fut/doc/getting-started.md

 Save the above in `hello.fu`, then issue this command:

-    cito -o hello.c,cpp,cs,java,js,py,swift,ts,cl hello.fu
+    fut -o hello.c,cpp,cs,d,java,js,py,swift,ts,cl hello.fu

-This will translate the Fusion code to C, C++, C#, Java, JavaScript, Python, Swift, TypeScript and OpenCL C.
+This will translate the Fusion code to
+C, C++, C#, D, Java, JavaScript, Python, Swift, TypeScript and OpenCL C.
-The `cito` command accepts one or more Fusion source files (here, just `hello.fu`) and outputs the transpiled source files as specified by the mandatory `-o` option.
+The `fut` command accepts one or more Fusion source files (here, just `hello.fu`) and outputs the transpiled source files as specified by the mandatory `-o` option.
 Here we specified several languages, comma-separated.
-In a real-world scenario, you would integrate the `cito` command into your build system.
+In a real-world scenario, you would integrate the `fut` command into your build system.

 Now let's look at the outputs. `hello.cs`: